Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

 In this method the challenger calculates the response and compares it with the aggregators response.
-If the response is not equal, a challenge is raised, what means a call to on chain Task Manager `RaiseAndResolveChallenge()` method.
+If the response is not equal, a challenge is raised, what means a call to on-chain Task Manager `RaiseAndResolveChallenge()` method.

 ```solidity
     function raiseAndResolveChallenge(